 where x must be in units of mm and the constants are a=0.0548, b=-1.015, c=0.337, and d=-0.2518 [ref.
 37] No upper limit is incorporated into this equation (which is Equation 2.7 of Reference 37), but an upper limit of 10 mm is used to normalize the PDF (Equation 2.8 of Reference 37).
 Note that Eq.
 (10-6) contains no dependence on any impactor properties or on the total amount of ejecta produced.
 Thus, according to MeMoSeE, 1.43% of the mass ejected by any impact above the 0.1 km s-1 minimum speed will also be larger than 5 mm in diameter, regardless of the size of the impactor.

-If we include arbitrarily small impactors in our ejected mass calculation, we will increase the total ejected mass by 153%; note that this increase is larger than the 123% percent increase we calculated for the total incoming mass.
+If arbitrarily small impactors are included in the ejected mass calculation, the total ejected mass will be increased by 153%; note that this increase is larger than the 123% percent increase calculated for the total incoming mass.
 If the size distribution of ejected particles is independent of the incoming particle mass, this would also increase the total quantity of hazardous ejecta.
 However, conservation of energy dictates that the largest ejecta particle that can be lifted by an incoming dust particle is: